 However, problems start when Rover decides to swallow them whole either because he has a Hoover for a mouth or because he is afraid of being caught and must quickly hide all traces of evidence.

 Even though most dogs make it through just fine, there is some reason for concern if you think your dog has eaten chicken bones.
 Here's what to do.

 If your dog did not choke on the bone, there are two main problems: The bone may scrape and puncture your dog on its way down, or it may lodge itself inside your dog and cause an intestinal blockage.
 Both problems are not very good news, as they can both be life-threatening if left untreated.

 What to Feed Your Dog to Help It Pass the Bone

 Experts suggest feeding 5 - 20 pound dogs something that wraps up around the bones to make "a pillow," hopefully preventing damage as they make their way out.
 Try using 1/2 to one slice of high fiber bread or 1/2 cup canned plain pumpkin, the type without spices (not the pie filling version.)
 You could also feed your dog 1/4 to 1/2 cup of brown rice.

-If bone made its way through the intestinal tract uneventfully, is the dog out of the woods?
+If a bone made its way through the intestinal tract uneventfully, is the dog out of the woods?
 Not yet, since there is still a chance for blockage to occur.

-Once ingested, the chicken bone may lodge in the stomach or the small intestine.
+Once ingested, the chicken bone may lodge anywhere in the stomach or the small intestine.
 While obstructions may occur in the colon too, dogs are more likely to expel the foreign object without much difficulty from this tract.